Satoshi-Sh/mastlog/README.md

 This react application was built to show my archaived Mastodon toots data.
 Users can filter my toots by hashtag,mention, date, and also can search toots by keyword.

 ## Why I made this?
 The reason why I made Mastlog is that I'm more active in Mastodon and I rarely use my blog website.
-It's a good idea to make a blog from my Mastodon account, where I talked about my programming journey and hobbies, and also talked with various friends including more experienced developers.
+It's a good idea to make a blog from my Mastodon account, where I talk about my programming journey and hobbies, and also interact with various friends including more experienced developers.

 ## Reading Bot
 - [GitHub Repo](https://github.com/Satoshi-Sh/reading-bot)